 Can files be deleted from my Dossier?

 Yes.
-Files can be deleted from the dossier folder.
+Files can be deleted from the dossier folder and will not delete materials from your case file.

 Is there a template for the SETE summary table?